Competition

 There must be at least an arm’s length between the upper bodies of the thrower and the marker at all times.

-It is the mutual responsibility of both players to respect each other’s position and not to encroach into this area once it is established.
+It is the mutual responsibility of both players to respect each other’s positions and not encroach on this area once it is established.

 No physical contact is allowed between players.
 Picks and screens are prohibited.